Nursing Admissions

 Get started today by contacting one of our enrollment services offices

-All prerequisites must be met successfully prior to the application deadline for the semester in which the student is applying.
-Coursework that has not been completed by the application deadline will not be considered during the evaluation process.
+1. Pre-requisites – All pre-requisites must be met successfully prior to the application deadline for the semester in which the student is applying.
+Coursework that has not been completed by the application deadline will not be considered during the evaluation process

 Biology - Applicants must have completed a COLLEGE LEVEL biology/lab course with a grade of "C" or better prior to applying to the nursing program.